thedaviddias/bfdes.in/posts/hello-world.md

 * At build-time, the entries are rendered to HTML strings and bundled into the server code
 * At runtime entries loaded into memory can be queried on demand

 A custom Webpack loader processes the posts.
-Within the markup, code snippets can be entered inline or in fenced code blocks.
-The markdown parser supports highlighting of code blocks:
+Within markup, code snippets can be entered inline or in fenced code blocks.
+The markdown parser supports syntax highlighting of code blocks:

 ```javascript
 marked.setOptions({